Sindurav/CodingInterviews/HARMAN International Software Engineer 2019/README.md

 ## 1. Data Structure design to Store Items
 ---------
 Given items and the name of the items as string and id of the items as integer.
-Design an efficient data structure and write a function to search by name and integer.
+Design an efficient data structure to store items.
+Write a function to search by item by  name.
+Write a function to search item by id.

 ## 2. Code Dependency Check
 ---------